Basic Smart Phone Buying Guide: What Do Those Specs MEAN?!

 Remember, Remember: Memory Specs

 There are three things that you need to take note of when it comes to memory on your new phone.
 The first is the internal memory, which will be expressed in GB.
 This is the memory that your phone uses to store stuff like music and pictures, so bigger memory means more stuff on your phone.
-You can get massive 64 GB phone models, but most of us get away with an 8 GB or 16 GB model.
+You can get massive 64 GB phone models, but most of us get away with a 16 GB model.

 You might also want to look at external memory options though.
 Many smartphones have a Micro SD Card slot, and this lets you buy a memory card (like the one for your digital camera) that you can use to get extra storage.
 In many cases, it will be cheaper to buy a memory card than it will be to buy a phone with a larger memory, so you might want to keep this in mind.